 And contrary to popular belief, claims happen all the time.
-Some are justified, some aren’t; some go nowhere, some take years and cost tens of thousands of pounds.
+Some are justified, some aren’t; some go nowhere, some take years and cost £tens of thousands.

-So we thought you might like to hear about one.
+So we thought you might like to hear about one - in this case, a designer's professional indemnity claim.
 It's interesting because it makes you think and it gives you an idea of what you're paying for.

 The names have been changed to protect the innocent but apart from that, everything’s just as it happened.

 A tale of corruption

 It's May 2011 and Andy's small design agency, Pont Studios, is running at full capacity.

 Of particular concern is the annual report for The Green Group, their biggest and most prestigious client.
 It's the 17th year that Pont have done the design, copy and print for Green’s annual report and this year’s design is bigger and glossier than ever.

 As all designers know, the devil’s in the detail.
 The two companies have worked closely through long days and late nights to make sure the report is top-drawer.
 It's been worth it though – the team is justifiably proud of the end result.

 With the final version in the bag, and on the day the report is due to go to print, Andy takes a call from Green’s chief executive.
 He’s spotted a small error: the CFO’s name appears twice in the list of people to be thanked.